vintageplayer/uniswap-v3-subgraph-docs/docs/schemas/swap.md

 sidebar_position: 11
 ---

+Entity to stores details of a swap event emitted while swapping one token for the other in a pool.

+## Schema
 |Field|Type|derivedFrom|Description|
 |-|-|-|-|
 |id | ID! | | Swap Entity ID.
 Format: `<transaction hash>#<index in transaction.swaps array>` |